-The ear offers a lot of space to play around with piercings.
-From the earlobe up, there are several different kinds of piercings you can get.
-One of these is a helix piercing, which is a trendy choice—though it's more commonly known as a cartilage piercing.
+From the earlobe up, there are several different kinds of ear piercings you can get.
+One of the trendiest examples is a helix piercing—more commonly known as a cartilage piercing.
 This piercing tends to be done on the upper ear and customized with different placements and jewelry styles.

 Placement: The outer cartilage of the ear

 Pain level: "I think people in my chair usually give it a four-to-seven in terms of pain," says Ruhga.

 Healing time: Three-to-six months

 Aftercare: Wash the piercing twice daily with a saline solution or antimicrobial soap and avoid irritating it as much as possible.